wheelyjoe/DCS-Scripts/README.md

 ## Damage Model Script:

+### INSTALLATION:
+ Load at mission start in mission editor using Trigger> 4 Mission Start > Do Script File (this file)

 Improves splash damage modelling by pulling weapon warhead info (where available) and using this to create explosions (only way to apply damage) to units in more sensible range.